What is the statute of limitations on an active warrant for failure to report?

 Answer:

-Typically, once a warrant is issued the statute of limitations stops running.
-Once a warrant is issued, it stays active until the person is arrested.
-A criminal statute of limitations ceases to run when charges are authorized, so the passage of time won't prevent the person from being prosecuted.
+Once a warrant is issued, the statute of limitations stops running.
+The warrant remains active until the person is arrested.
+In criminal cases, the statute of limitations ceases to run when charges are authorized, meaning time passing will not prevent prosecution.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.